 Luckily for you, we’ve got you covered.
-Whether you’re visiting Sydney on your travels or you’re new to the area, we have found the 15 best pizza places in Sydney to suit all of your cravings!
+Whether you’re visiting Sydney on your travels or you’re new to the area, we have found the 15 best pizza places in Sydney to suit all of your cravings.

-Shop 9, 2 Surf Road, Cronulla NSW 2230
+Location: Shop 9, 2 Surf Rd, Cronulla, NSW 2230 Ph: (02) 9527 4992

 Within this short space of time, the dough becomes satisfyingly crunchy yet soft and slightly chewy.
-Queen Margherita of Savoy offers an array of pizzas, including vegan options, all with the flavors inspired by Italian cuisine.
+Queen Margherita of Savoy offers an array of pizzas, including vegan options, all with the flavours inspired by Italian cuisine.

-135 King Street, Newtown NSW 2042
+Location: 135 King Street, Newtown, NSW 2042 Ph: (02) 9922 5941

-Sit at the bar while you wait for your table to be ready, and then delve further into the restaurant to a quieter section where you can eat in peace.
+On arrival, sit at the bar while you wait for your table to be ready.
+Then delve further into the restaurant to a quieter section where you can eat in peace.

-256 Military Road, Neutral Bay NSW 2089
+Location: 256 Military Road, Neutral Bay NSW 2089 Ph: (02) 8003 7343

 So, not everyone wants an authentic Italian pizza.
 Mutz is all about bringing New York’s famous pizzas right to Sydney.
 If you love cheese, this is the place for you.

-245 Australia Street, Newtown NSW 2042
+Location: 245 Australia Street, Newtown, NSW 2042 Ph: 0466 181 266

 If you want to support a new local business, make sure to check out Newtown’s Westwood Pizza.
 With the aim of blending traditional Italian pizza-making techniques with locally sourced Aussie ingredients, this small pizzeria is quickly making a name for itself.